suliveevil/ivim_rc/resources/vim-keystroke.md

 ## keystroke representation in `.vimkeys`

+### missing

+If you use Tab Complete in cmdmode, `.vimkeys` will log the actually pressed key i.e. literally keystroke.

 ### duplicated

 If you map shortcuts to cmd mode command, `.vimkeys` will log both keystroke and the command.